MaxGreenwood/directed-summarisation/README.md

 * `e2e-coref`: https://github.com/kentonl/e2e-coref
 * `stanford-corenlp-full-2018-10-05`: https://stanfordnlp.github.io/CoreNLP/

-The unsupervised subgraph extraction algorithm in the `usas` modules is an adaptation of the following code from Dohare and Gupta: https://github.com/vgupta123/Unsupervised-SAS.
+The unsupervised subgraph extraction algorithm in the `u-sas` folder is an adaptation of the following code from Dohare and Gupta: https://github.com/vgupta123/Unsupervised-SAS.

 Please contact mgg21@ic.ac.uk for any questions relating to this software archive.